 Why Do Dogs Get the Zoomies?

-If you’ve ever bathed a dog I bet you’ve seen the zoomies.
-It’s that frantic, running around the house at full speed craziness that we see as soon as our dog is released from the tub.
+If you’ve ever bathed a dog chances are you’ve seen the zoomies.
+It’s that frantic, running around the house at full speed craziness that happens as soon as dogs get out of the bath.

 Why Do Dogs Get the Zoomies?

-Zoomies are when your dog has a sudden release of energy.
+The technical name for that sudden burst of energy is frenetic random activity periods (FRAPS), but many refer to them as the rips or zoomies.
 If you’ve ever seen your dog run around the house after a bath like a maniac that’s the zoomies.
-And if your young puppy gets sudden bursts of energy late at night that’s the zoomies.
+If your young puppy gets sudden bursts of energy late at night that’s the zoomies.

 Zoomies are Common in Young Dogs